dhmuralikrishna/Git101/README.md

 ## REDO Commits

-Redo multiple commits as one commit.
+Redo all changes.
+Dont provide the commiitid git reset --hard

 git reset [commit]
 Undo all commits and have the committed changes in pending changes.

 git reset --hard [commit]
-Undo all commits.
+Undo all commits after the provided commits.
 Non recoverable

 ## Sync with master